 Latin Jazz Band (MUS 379) TH 4:00-5:15 PM (Freeman)

-Please email Doug Leibinger (firstname.lastname@example.org) with your availability during those times, and he will assign you a 10-minute slot.
+Please email Doug Leibinger with your availability during that time, and he will assign you a 10-minute slot.

 Bring a play-along CD with a tune of your choice to improvise on (optional for jazz orchestra).
 We will also sight-read.

-Instrumentalists, download your audition etude here (there is one page specific to your instrument):
+Instrumentalists, print out your audition etude here (there is one page specific to your instrument):